 Reaching New Audiences

-At the same time, RFE/RL launched several new broadcast services in the past decade and a half.
+At the same time, RFE/RL launched several new broadcast services in the past quarter century.
 Responding to the violent breakup of Yugoslavia, RFE/RL began broadcasting in Serbian, Croatian, and Bosnian to the Yugoslav successor states in early 1994, in Albanian to Kosovo in 1999 and in Macedonian and Albanian to Macedonia in 2001.

 Reflecting American attention to the greater Middle East, RFE/RL began broadcasting in Arabic to Iraq and in Persian to Iran in 1998; after 2002 the broadcasts to Iran continued as Radio Farda.
 [In 2015, RFE/RL’s Iraq broadcasts were merged with MBN’s Radio Sawa.]